Big K.R.I.T.

-Justin Lewis Scott (born August 26, 1986), better known by his stage name Big K.R.I.T. (a backronym for King Remembered in Time), is an American rapper and record producer.
-Born in Meridian, Mississippi, he started his musical career in 2005.
-After signing with Def Jam Recordings, K.R.I.T. gained notable recognition following the release of his single, "Country Shit", which featured Ludacris and Bun B on the remix.
-In June 2012, he released his debut studio album, Live from the Underground, which debuted at number five on the Billboard 200 chart.
+Justin Lewis Scott (born August 26, 1986), known professionally as Big K.R.I.T. (a backronym for King Remembered in Time), is an American rapper and record producer.
+Born in Meridian, Mississippi, he began his musical career in 2005.
+He was signed to Def Jam Recordings by Sha Money XL in 2010, and first gained recognition following the release of his single "Country Shit" (remixed featuring Ludacris and Bun B) in September of that year.
+The following year, he guest appeared on T.I.'s promotional single "I'm Flexin'", which became Scott's first entry on the Billboard Hot 100.

-K.R.I.T.'s second album, Cadillactica, released in November 2014, also peaked at number five on the Billboard 200.
-In 2016, he announced that he is no longer signed to Def Jam, and the next year launched his own record label Multi Alumni.
-He released his third album, 4eva Is a Mighty Long Time, under his label Multi Alumni in October 2017.
+Scott's first two studio albums, Live from the Underground (2012) and Cadillactica (2014), both debuted at number five on the Billboard 200.
+After parting ways with Def Jam, he launched the record label Multi Alumni in 2017 to release his subsequent albums: 4eva Is a Mighty Long Time (2017), K.R.I.T.
+Iz Here (2019), and Digital Roses Don't Die (2022).
+Each met with critical praise, Cadillactica was listed by Billboard and Complex as among the best albums of that year.
+Furthermore, Scott has produced for other artists, with credits on releases for Lil Wayne, 2 Chainz, T.I., Slim Thug, ASAP Ferg, Freddie Gibbs, E-40, and Berner, among others.

 Career

 2005–2010: Beginnings

-K.R.I.T. previously released several mixtapes, including Hood Fame, with DJ Wally Sparks and The Last King, with DJ Breakem Off.
-He also made guest appearances on Pilot Talk, the third studio album and major label debut from rapper Curren$y, as well as Kush & Orange Juice, the critically acclaimed mixtape by rapper Wiz Khalifa.
+Scott previously released several mixtapes, including Hood Fame, with DJ Wally Sparks and The Last King, with DJ Breakem Off.
+He also made guest appearances on Pilot Talk, the third studio album and major label debut from Louisiana rapper Currensy, as well as Kush & Orange Juice, the critically acclaimed mixtape by rapper Wiz Khalifa.
 When he started branding himself, he went by the name of Kritikal, before shortening it to K.R.I.T.

-In May 2010, K.R.I.T. released his mixtape, K.R.I.T.
+In May 2010, Scott released his mixtape, K.R.I.T.
 Wuz Here, digitally, garnering critical acclaim.
 That same month, former president of G-Unit Records and current Senior VP of A&R at Def Jam Records, Sha Money XL, signed him to the label as one of his first priorities in his new position.

-In October 2010, K.R.I.T. co-headlined The Smoker's Club Tour 2010 alongside fellow rappers Curren$y and Smoke DZA.
-In November 2010, K.R.I.T. opened for Wiz Khalifa in Baltimore, Maryland Sayreville, New Jersey Winston-Salem, North Carolina and in Ashland, Virginia during the Waken Baken Tour.
+In October 2010, Scott co-headlined The Smoker's Club Tour 2010 alongside fellow rappers Curren$y and Smoke DZA.
+In November 2010, Scott opened for Wiz Khalifa in Baltimore, Maryland Sayreville, New Jersey Winston-Salem, North Carolina and in Ashland, Virginia during the Waken Baken Tour.